nicolemontiel/habit_tracker/habit_tracker_user_stories.md

   As a user, I want the changes I make to my profile to be saved, so that my updated details are stored and reflected throughout the app.
 5. Update name in header
   As a user, I want my updated name to be displayed in the app's header after I change it in the profile, so that my changes are immediately visible.
 **Priority:** [High/Medium/Low]
 **Story Points:** [Estimated Effort in Points]

-**HABITS PAGE:**
-_As a habit tracker, I want a habit tracking page, so that I can view and edit my habits._
-**Acceptance Criteria:**
-1. Add a new habit
-  As a user, I want to add new habits on the details configuration page so that I can manage and update my habits as needed.
-2. Delete a habit
-  As a user, I want to delete existing habits so that I can keep my habits up to date.
-3. Personalize a habit with color
-  As a user, I want to assign a specific color to each habit to make it personal to me.
-**Priority:** [High/Medium/Low]
-**Story Points:** [Estimated Effort in Points]

-**REPORTS PAGE:**
-_As a habit tracker, I want a reports page, so that I can view my progress and adjust accordingly._
-**Acceptance Criteria:**
-1. View weekly reports
-  As a user, I want to see a report of my weekly habit progress so that I can understand how well I am maintaining my habits.
-2. Visualize completed habits
-  As a user, I want to see a chart of my completed habits for each day of the week so that I can quickly identify trends in my progress.
-3. View all habits
-  As a user, I want to see both completed and incomplete habits in my report so that I have a comprehensive view of my habit tracking performance.
-**Priority:** [High/Medium/Low]
-**Story Points:** [Estimated Effort in Points]